ThePeoplesConvention.org (TPC) conducts neutral, nonpartisan, citizen-driven workshops providing the

 - WE SUPPORT THEM in drafting 1-3 short proposals likely to be implemented as legislation or constitutional amendments

-- WE SUPPORT THEM in creating effective teams and plans to implement their proposal(s)
+- WE SUPPORT THEM in creating effective, bipartisan teams and plans to implement their proposal(s)

 - WE SUPPORT THEM in coordinating their actions with teams in other states

-The American people are supposed to be able to rely on their elected representatives to represent them fairly, honestly, and address their concerns.
-However, when the representatives fail to do so, the nation’s founders provided the American people with the constitutional right in the First Amendment to
+We Americans are supposed to be able to rely on our elected representatives to address our concerns and represent us fairly, honestly, and loyally.
+However, when our representatives fail to do so, our nation’s founders provided us with the constitutional right in the First Amendment (different from Article V (five) of the U.S. Constitution) to

 - Trust and confidence in the American democratic process is at or near an all-time low